humdrum-tools/humdrum-documentation/guide/ch21/index.md

 *-
 ```

-Suppose we were looking for possible instances of D-S-C-H. The **patt**
+Suppose we were looking for possible instances of D-S-C-H. The <span class="tool">patt</span>
 command requires a template file that contains one or more successive
 regular expressions.
 A suitable template file (named `dmitri`) would be
 as follows: